Ojas6987/LeagueOfLegendsWinPrediction/README.md

 For the nominal features, we decided to keep the encoding the same.
 We also decided to stick with our decision tree model.

-For our hyperparamters, we focused on **criterion**, **max_depth**, and **min_samples_split**, ensuring that our model wasn't overcomplicated and was using the right criteria to split its nodes.
+For our hyperparameters, we focused on **criterion**, **max_depth**, and **min_samples_split**, ensuring that our model wasn't overcomplicated and was using the right criteria to split its nodes.
 Since we were using a basic decision tree, in order to find our hyperparamters we used the in-built sklearn GridSearchCV class, with a k-value of 5 for our k-folds validation.
 These were the best paramaters we found:
 - **criterion**: gini
 - **max_depth**: 13
 - **min_samples_split**: 50